Dcastillomar/readme-generator/Develop/exampleREADME.md

   ## License

-This project is licensed under the MIT license.;
+This project is licensed under the MIT license.